EvictionLab/eviction-lab-website/content/eviction-tracking/arkansas.md

 # Trends in eviction filings

-This plot shows monthly eviction filings in Delaware over the past 12 months.
+This plot shows monthly eviction filings in Arkansas over the past 12 months.
 Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
 You can toggle the plot to display filing counts.<sup>1</sup>

-1. Eviction filing data for Delaware were collected by [LSC](https://www.lsc.gov/).
+1. Eviction filing data for Arkansas were collected by [January Advisors](https://www.januaryadvisors.com/).

 {{%/ trends_chart %}}